After You Return From Abroad

 Returning from travel abroad

-Be aware of travel advisories and CDC guidelines for returning to the U.S. once you've traveled abroad.
-In certain cases, you may need a medical exam by a healthcare provider once you return home.
-These cases include:
+Be aware of travel advisories and CDC guidelines for returning to the United States after you've traveled abroad.
+In certain cases, you may need a medical exam by a doctor when you return home.
+An exam may be needed if:

-• You have fever, diarrhea, vomiting, jaundice, urinary problems, rash, or a skin or genital infection.
-You should have flu-like symptoms assessed right away.
+• You have fever, diarrhea, vomiting, jaundice, urinary problems, a rash, or a skin or genital infection.
+Make sure to have any flu-like symptoms checked right away.

-• After visiting a malaria-risk area, you develop a fever, flu-like symptoms, or become ill while traveling or within a year after returning home.
-See a healthcare provider right away for medical care.
+• After returning from a malaria-risk area, you develop a fever or flu-like symptoms or you become ill while traveling or within a year after returning home.
+See a doctor right away for medical care.

 • You return from an area with outbreaks of contagious infections, such as COVID-19 or measles.